Skip to content

 Definition

 A clock domain is a region of a chip driven by a single clock.
 A clock domain crossing (CDC) happens whenever a signal travels from logic clocked by one clock into logic clocked by another that is asynchronous, at a different frequency, or in an unrelated phase.
-A typical ASIC has several domains, for example a fast hashing domain and a slower control or interface domain, so crossings between them are unavoidable.
+A typical ASIC has several domains — for example a fast hashing domain and a slower control or interface domain — so crossings between them are unavoidable and must be handled deliberately rather than left to chance.

 The metastability problem

-If a signal changes right as the receiving clock samples it, the capturing flip-flop can enter metastability, an unstable state that is neither a clean 1 nor a clean 0 and may resolve unpredictably.
-Propagated downstream, that ambiguity corrupts data and causes intermittent, hard-to-reproduce failures, exactly the kind of flaky behaviour that is maddening to diagnose in the field.
+If a signal changes right as the receiving clock samples it, the capturing flip-flop can enter metastability, an unstable state that is neither a clean 1 nor a clean 0 and may resolve unpredictably after an unbounded delay.
+Propagated downstream, that ambiguity corrupts data and causes intermittent, hard-to-reproduce failures — exactly the kind of flaky behaviour that is maddening to diagnose in the field, because it may appear only under a particular temperature, voltage, or workload and vanish the moment you attach a probe.
+Metastability can never be eliminated entirely; it can only be made astronomically unlikely to matter.

 How it is handled

 Designers insert synchronizers at every crossing.
 The classic two-flip-flop synchronizer samples the incoming signal, then gives any metastability a full clock cycle to decay before a second flip-flop captures a now-settled value.
-Multi-bit buses use additional structures such as gray-coded counters or asynchronous FIFOs so that no two bits are misaligned across the boundary.
-Verifying that every crossing is properly synchronized (CDC verification) is a standard, mandatory step in taping out any chip with multiple clocks.
+Multi-bit buses need more care: a plain synchronizer per bit can let bits arrive skewed, so designs use gray-coded counters, where only one bit changes at a time, or asynchronous FIFOs that hand off whole words safely.
+Verifying that every crossing is properly synchronized — CDC verification — is a standard, mandatory step in taping out any chip with multiple clocks, and it is a class of bug that ordinary functional simulation can miss entirely because simulators often assume idealized timing.

-The clocks that define each domain are produced on-chip by the phase-locked loop and delivered by the clock tree.
+The clocks that define each domain are produced on-chip by the phase-locked loop and delivered by the clock tree; the fast domain in a mining chip is the one feeding the array of hash engines.

 In Simple Terms